 "Using a private money lender may be the answer to your financial questions," Flint says.

-What is the Best Financing Option for a Business?
+What Is The Best Financing Option For Your Business?

 The U.S. Small Business Administration is a good place to start.
 The Association doesn't offer loans directly, but instead works with lenders that originate the loans.
 These loans often have lower interest rates and better terms because they aren't as risky to lenders.
 It's also easier for entrepreneurs to qualify for these loans because of this lower risk.